aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 }
 ```

 Unfortunately, doing availability checks with SwiftUI's declarative syntax can be a little messy.
-Let's look at an example for watchOS.
+In case you haven't tried it, let's look at an example for watchOS.

 Here's a very basic watchOS view, written for watchOS 6: